gasparian/money-transfers-api/README.md

 ```
 go get ./...
 ```
-Here I'm using only two libs:
+Here I'm using only two dependencies:
  - [toml](https://github.com/BurntSushi/toml) - for parsing the config file;
  - [sqlite3](https://github.com/mattn/go-sqlite3) - as the embedded database;